awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/launching_emr_cluster-1.md

     exit()
     ```

-  * Next add the location of the file under the **Application location** field, i.e: `s3://\<your-bucket-name\>/script.py`.
-Run the following command in the Cloud9 terminal to get the name of the S3 bucket for your environment, then browse it and choose the `script.py` file:
+  * Next add the location of the file under the **Application location** field.
+Run the following command in the Cloud9 terminal to get the location of `script.py` file:

       ```
-      echo $S3_BUCKET
+      echo "s3://$S3_BUCKET/script.py"
       ```

   * **Arguments**: Here you will configure the location of where Spark will write the results of the job.
-Enter: s3://\<your-bucket-name\>/results/.
-Run the following command in the Cloud9 terminal to get the name of the S3 bucket for your environment:
+Run the following command in the Cloud9 terminal to get the location of S3 result bucket:

       ```
       echo "s3://$S3_BUCKET/results/"